Rielly’s 2nd goal lifts Maple Leafs past Bruins 4-3 in OT

-Alexander Kerfoot and Dmytro Timashov also scored in regulation for the Maple Leafs, and Marner had two assists.
+Alexander Kerfoot and Dmytro Timashov also scored for Toronto.
 Frederik Andersen stopped 42 shots.

 David Pastrnak had a goal and an assist, and Jake DeBrusk and Danton Heinen also scored for the Bruins.
 Jaroslav Halak finished with 25 saves.

-Rielly’s winner came after Marner took a feed from Auston Matthews and ripped a shot that deflected off Rielly’s shin past Halak’s blocker with the teams playing 3-on-3 in the extra period.
+Toronto coach Mike Babcock wouldn’t reveal his plan moving forward in Tavares’ absence – namely whether or not Matthews and Marner will continue playing together.

+”We’ll just try to evaluate,” he said. ”We’ll look at it, get it figured out and then go from there.”

-Down 2-1 despite a dominating second, the Bruins tied the score at 1:36 of the third just as a Leafs’ penalty was about to expire when Heinen wired his first upstairs on Andersen.
+Down 2-1 despite a dominant second period, the Bruins tied the score at 1:36 of the third just as a Maple Leafs penalty was about to expire when Heinen got his first.

-Toronto replied just 61 seconds later when Kerfoot backhanded a loose puck past Halak for his third of the season.
+Toronto replied just 61 seconds later when Kerfoot backhanded a loose puck past Halak for his third.

 Andersen faced 33 shots through two periods, and the Boston kept coming late in the third, with Pastrnak tying things with 4:26 left in regulation when he blasted a one-timer for his ninth.